The First Cast Fly Shop Specialty Fly Fishing Lessons and Instruction:

 ** $149.99 for a single person.

 - Advance roll casts.

-Brian is truly one of the best all round guides in our region.
+We utilize the best all round guides in our region!

-He has become renowned for his “Night-time Guiding ” for Big Grand River Browns where catches like this are the norm.
+We have become known for our “Night-time Guiding ” for Big Grand River Browns where catches like this are the norm.

 Call now to reserve your window as the time frame is short when consistent Grand River Browns like that in the above and following pictures will come out to feed !!

 Here is his article on the art of Night-Time Fly Fishing for Brown Trout:

 Night Fishing – Your New Horizon (by Brian Primeau)